TanaroSch/Clipboard-Regex-Replace-2/README.md

 ### Using Profiles

 1.  **Triggering Specific Profiles**: Press the hotkey assigned to a profile to execute its replacements.
 2.  **Toggling Profiles**: Enable or disable profiles via the "Profiles" submenu in the system tray.
-3. **Adding New Profiles**: Click "Add New Profile" in the system tray, then edit the config.json file to customize it.
+3.  **Adding New Profiles**: Click "➕ Add New Profile" in the system tray, then edit the `config.json` file to customize it.
 4.  **Shared Hotkeys**: Multiple enabled profiles can share the same hotkey.
 When that hotkey is pressed, all the replacement rules from those profiles will be applied in sequence.
 5.  **Bidirectional Replacements**: Set up a `reverse_hotkey` to enable going from replaced text back to original text.
-6. **Restarting the Application**: If you experience menu duplication issues, use the "Restart Application" option in the system tray.
+6.  **Restarting the Application**: If you experience menu duplication issues after config changes, use the "Restart Application" option in the system tray.

 ### Migration from Previous Versions